Prev | First | # | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | R | S | T | U | V | W | Y | Z | Last | Next

 ABV: 45.80 % Region: Pennsylvania

-This bourbon was distilled at the Michter's Distillery (Schaefferstown, Pennsylvania) in 1974.
-Adolf Hirsch, a former distillery executive, bought some of the whiskey before the distillery closed.
-The Hue Family (Kentucky) bought the stocks in 1990.
-The initial version (blue wax) was bottled in 1990 and the remaining whiskey was transferred into stainless steel tanks, effectively ending the aging process.
+This bourbon was distilled at the Pennco Distillery in 1974 (in Schaefferstown, Pennsylvania -- not long after this was distilled, the distillery was purchased in foreclosure and renamed Michter's).
+Adolf Hirsch, a former Schenley executive, had commissioned the whiskey to be distilled.
+It aged until 1989, when the distillery was once again in foreclosure.
+Hirsch then sold the whiskey to the Hue Family (Kentucky) in 1990.
+Most of the stock was transferred to stainless steel tanks, effectively ending the aging process at 16 years old.
+The first release seems to have been bottled in 1990 for Japan (black wax?), with subsequent US releases (blue wax, gold wax dumpy, gold wax tall).
 Preiss Imports (San Francisco) bought the rights to the remaining stock in 2003.
-The last version (gold foil top) was bottled for Preiss by Buffalo Trace, overseen by Julian Van Winkle (the grandson of Pappy Van Winkle).
+The last version (gold foil) was bottled for Preiss by Buffalo Trace, overseen by Julian Van Winkle.

 Member Ratings and Notes